TikTok to challenge Trump's executive order By - Up News Info

 © .
 FILE PHOTO: Illustration picture of Tiktok with U.S. and Chinese flags

-() – TikTok said on Saturday it plans to file a lawsuit against President Donald Trump’s executive order that prohibits transactions with the popular short video app and its Chinese parent ByteDance, confirming an earlier report.
+() – TikTok said on Saturday it plans to file a lawsuit on Monday against President Donald Trump’s executive order prohibiting transactions with the popular short video app and its Chinese parent ByteDance, confirming an earlier report.

 exclusively reported on Friday that TikTok would challenge Trump’s executive order as early as Monday.

-TikTok in a statement said that it had tried to engage with the U.S administration for nearly a year, but faced “a lack of due process” and that the government paid no attention to the facts.
+TikTok said it had tried to engage with the U.S administration for nearly a year, but faced “a lack of due process” and that the government paid no attention to the facts.

-“To ensure that the rule of law is not discarded and that our company and users are treated fairly, we have no choice but to challenge the executive order through the judicial system,” the company spokesperson said.
+“To ensure that the rule of law is not discarded and that our company and users are treated fairly, we have no choice but to challenge the executive order through the judicial system,” the company said in a statement .

+TikTok’s owner ByteDance issued a separate statement on Sunday saying it will officially file a lawsuit against Trump administration on Monday, Aug 24.

 Trump issued an executive order on Aug.
 14 that gave ByteDance 90 days to divest the U.S. operations of TikTok.
 ByteDance has been making progress in talks with potential acquirers, including Microsoft Corp (NASDAQ:) and Oracle (NYSE:).
 Some of ByteDance’s U.S. investors could also join the winning bid.